PrefectHQ/prefect/docs/cloud/concepts/api.md

 ### Mutations

-In order to interact with Prefect Cloud, users can issue "mutations," which represent various actions.
+In order to interact with the Prefect API, users can issue "mutations," which represent various actions.
 You can view the interactive GraphQL schema browser for an API reference and complete details on available fields.

 Most sections of these concepts docs show examples of relevant mutations.